-Having recently visited my fiancé Karen, the surprise I was promised was not expected!
+Having visited my ex last year, the surprise I was promised was not expected!
 At all.

 Something I’d NEVER done...
 Horse riding!

-So, to have an arranged session with a trusted instructor type who is mindful of helping those with challenges – MS in my case (Karen too but she has experience) – I was excitedly nervous / nervously excited!
+So, to have an arranged session with a trusted instructor type who is mindful of helping those with challenges – MS in my case, her too but she has experience – I was excitedly nervous / nervously excited!

 The day arrived.

 It was initially quite funny getting the correct and fitting helmet and back protector on; we got it after a while.
 Then to the arena!

 To mount.
 Hmmm.
 I was presented with a stepping block ladder to assist me with the ‘manoeuvre’ and helped get my foot into the stirrup and pushed up a bit.